datadesk/django-for-data-analysis-nicar-2016/README.md

 ## Getting started: The Models ##
 - First, let's look at our models, and how they correspond to our source data CSVs.
 There are a couple of fields we're concerned with or need more explanation.
 In your text editor or browser, open up [models.py](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/models.py) and [building_and_safety/data/Building_and_Safety_Customer_Service_Request__out.csv](https://github.com/datadesk/django-for-data-analysis-nicar-2015/blob/master/building_and_safety/data/Building_and_Safety_Customer_Service_Request_out.csv)

-  - **csr** - this is a complaint ID, and can serve as our primary key
+  - **csr** - This stands for customer service request ID, and can serve as our primary key.
   - **ladbs_inspection_district** - How LADBS divides their inspectors, one per district.
 After reporting this out further we found that these actually change quite a bit from year-to-year.
-  - **date_received** - date the complaint was received.
+  - **date_received** - Date the complaint was received.
   - **date_closed** - "Closed" is a funny term here.
 This is actually the date that an inspector visited the location of a complaint.
 In many cases this is when an inspector determines whether a complaint is valid or not.
 So really "closed" just means an inspector has visited a complaint.
-  - **date_due** - arbitrary measure of time that the LADBS would like to address a complaint by.
+  - **date_due** - Arbitrary measure of time that the LADBS would like to address a complaint by.
 They apparently don't place a whole lot of meaning on this, and not all complaints have due dates.
   - **csr_priority** - This is the priority level that LADBS responds to the complaints.
 Level 1 is often life-threatening, level 2 is quality of life issues, and level 3 is more like a nuisance.
-  - **area_planning_commission** - one of the seven different planning department areas the complaint is located in.
+  - **area_planning_commission** - One of the seven different planning department areas the complaint is located in.
 We used this and the neighborhood level for most of our analysis.
-  - **response_days** - good reason to vet your data.
-We realized this was calculated differently for open and closed days, so was essentially useless.
-Instead we calculated this on our own.
+  - **response_days** - This should reflect the number of days it takes to respond to a complaint, however it is calculated differently for open and closed cases.
+So, this is a good example of why you need to understand your data.
+We calculated this field manually.

-- There are also a few fields that we're calculating on load
+- There are also a few fields that we're calculating at the time we load the data:
-  - **full_address** - caching the address by concatenating the seven different types of address field in the data
+  - **full_address** - Caching the address by concatenating the seven different address fields.
-  - **is_closed** - easier way to find whether a case is "closed" or not.
+  - **is_closed** - An easier way to find whether a case is "closed" or not.
-  - **days_since_complaint** - basically a useful version of the **response_days** field above.
-Calculated by finding the difference between the date received and the date closed.
+  - **days_since_complaint** - Our calculated "response_days" field from above.
+Finds the difference between the date received and the date closed.
-  - **gt_30_days**, **gt_90_days**, **gt_180_days**, **more_than_one_year** - different booleans to make it easy to access cases of a certain age level.
+  - **gt_30_days**, **gt_90_days**, **gt_180_days**, **more_than_one_year** - Different booleans to make it easy to access cases of a certain age.

 - load Complaints data